StarlineOutwood/5e_Character_Sheet/README.md

 $ pip install -r ./requirements.txt

-4. Add schemas of the database:
+4. Launch psql on your computer on anoter terminal.
+Go back to the original and add schemas of the database:

 $ psql < Schema.sql